metio/terraform-provider-k8s/docs/resources/policy_pod_disruption_budget_v1.md

 Optional:

-- `max_unavailable` (String) IntOrString is a type that can hold an int32 or a string.
+- `max_unavailable` (Dynamic) IntOrString is a type that can hold an int32 or a string.
 When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
 This allows you to have, for example, a JSON field that can accept a name or number.
-- `min_available` (String) IntOrString is a type that can hold an int32 or a string.
+- `min_available` (Dynamic) IntOrString is a type that can hold an int32 or a string.
 When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
 This allows you to have, for example, a JSON field that can accept a name or number.
 - `selector` (Attributes) A label selector is a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
 A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--selector))

 <a id="nestedatt--spec--selector"></a>